aanastasiou/citehound/doc/source/working_with_mesh.rst

-Working With the MeSH hierarchy
+The MeSH hierarchy in Citehound
 ===============================

 Rationale